 Acro Team Latest News

 - Acro State & Regional Champions!

 - Gymnasts raise $2400 for West, TX

 - Acro National Team Training Camp

 Acrobatic Gymnastics is an ancient activity that emphasizes the combined beauty of dance and acrobatics.
 Gymnastics skills add excitement to the exercises.
 Acrobatic balances show grace, strength and flexibility.
 Choreography and synchronization add flare and creativity to each exercise.

 Acrobatic Gymnastics favors body control in various positions, both on the ground and in the air.
 For this reason, the sport is included in the training program of pilots, cosmonauts and parachutists.

-Acrobatics is practiced and competed as Men’s Pairs, Women’s Pairs, Mixed Pairs, Women’s Groups (3) or Men’s Groups (4).
-Athletes progress through recreational levels (1-3) to compulsory Ievels (4-7), then to optional levels (8-elite).
+Acrobatics is practiced and competed as Men’s Pairs, Women’s Pairs, Mixed Pairs, Women’s Groups (3 athletes) or Men’s Groups (4 athletes).
+Athletes progress through recreational levels (1-3) to compulsory levels (4-7), then to optional levels (8-elite).